Skip to main content

 What Makes the Price Go Up?

-1. Body Part Brain and knee scans tend to be at the lower end.
-Abdominal and cardiac MRIs cost more. - Knee MRI: $279–$800 cash-pay - Lumbar Spine MRI: $264–$800 cash-pay - Brain MRI: $271–$800 cash-pay
+1. Body Part Knee and brain scans are cheaper.
+Abdominal and cardiac scans cost more. - Knee MRI: $279–$800 cash-pay - Lumbar Spine MRI: $264–$800 cash-pay - Brain MRI: $271–$800 cash-pay

-3. Facility Type - Independent imaging centers: $263–$425 - Hospital-affiliated centers: $400–$800 - Hospital outpatient: $800–$3,000+
+3. Facility Type - Independent centers: $263–$425 - Hospital-affiliated: $400–$800 - Hospital outpatient: $800–$3,000+

 How to Actually Get a Cheap MRI in Austin